Completion is key.

 Most students don’t graduate “on time.”

-In the chart for two-year institutions, we see 23% to 29% of students in each cohort graduated within three years; the percentage grows marginally by four years.
+In the chart for two-year institutions, we see 24% to 31% of students in each cohort graduated within three years; the percentage grows marginally (less than 10 percentage points) by four years.
 Six years after enrollment, just under half (44%) of students had graduated from a two-year college.
 The remainder of students either continued at their institution beyond six years, transferred to a four-year institution, or dropped out.

 For students attending four-year institutions, 40 to 45% of students graduated within four years.
 The graduation rate is around 20 percentage points higher at the five-year mark and marginally higher (5-6 percentage points) at the six-year mark.